 I know for more experienced painters, this isn’t an issue.

-But, for the minimalist, the miniature paint who wants to keep it simple, then a dry palette is superior.
-There are less variables to calculate.
+But, for the casual hobbyist, the miniature painter who wants to keep it simple, then a dry palette is superior.
+There are less variables to figure out across painting sessions.

 There are many advanced painting techniques that are suited for dry palettes.